Overview of the Early Years Consortia

 Support from the Early Years Consortia is available to all Private, Voluntary or Independent (PVI) nursery settings in the Liverpool area (this includes Childminders).
 You do not need to be caring for children with SEND (Special Educational Needs and Disabilities) to get involved with the Early Years Consortia.
 Support for children in school based nurseries is available from the Primary Consortia.

-Consortia Dates for Remote Meetings during COVID19 are on each individual Consortia page.
+Consortia Dates are on each individual Consortia page.

 The Early Years Consortia provides PVI practitioners with the opportunity to access support and guidance when they have concerns about a child’s learning and development.
 Practitioners are encouraged to attend their monthly Consortia meetings to discuss their concerns with the other practitioners in the group.
 A plan of action is then developed.